aliro-access-control/aliro-actuator/README.md

 Negative tests:
 - `reader/id_fail.py`
 - `reader/key_fail.py`
-- `reader/key_fail.py`

-For BLE only there is an example specific for UWB test cases:
+For UWB testing you can use one of these examples:
 - `reader/ble_uwb.py`
 - `user_device_ble_uwb.py`